 Our modelling indicates that renewable hydrogen and biomethane can be produced at prices equivalent to natural gas by 2030, if not before.
 At that point, we will look to begin conversion of our networks to 100% renewable gas.

 When compared to electrification, the reason renewable gas can drive lower cost decarbonisation is because it can be more easily stored, and our existing networks can deliver it safely to homes and businesses.
-There’s no need to build expensive new infrastructure.

 This is one of the stark contrasts between gas and electricity.
 By avoiding significant investment in additional electricity infrastructure such as poles, wires and batteries, and potential issues with grid capacity, modelling indicates that decarbonising natural gas through renewable hydrogen will be up to 50% cheaper than electrification.